 The sector system and the grammar of schooling generate many of schooling’s problems; the governance system prevents their resolution.
 Only the first of these comes into the view of the Monthly and the Saturday Paper series, and then incompletely.

-The latest of the articles in the Monthly draws almost in passing on Andy Mison, president of the national government school principals’ association.
+In one of its articles the Monthly draws almost in passing on Andy Mison, president of the national government school principals’ association.
 While we’re busy talking about Gonski, Mison is reported as saying, we’re not asking whether we’re going in the right direction or the wrong one.
 The accountability push has wasted a lot of time and energy in schools but it hasn’t delivered better education.
 As for Gonski, it only aimed at getting 80 per cent of kids up to the minimum standard in literacy and numeracy, scarcely an ambitious target.
 We need to start thinking about the design of schools and education systems, Mison continues.
 What do we want from them?
 From principals and teachers?
 Maybe it’s time to actually take a different approach. •